-Like Netflix, Amazon also dabbles in the creation of its own exclusive titles such that it managed to produce award-winning contents such as the American Gods, Mozart in the Jungle, and Transparent.
-But it also holds licensed contents coming from its competitors, too, like Game of Thrones from HBO and The Handmaid’s Tale from Hulu.
+Like Netflix, Amazon also dabbles in the creation of its own exclusive titles such that it managed to produce award-winning content such as The American Gods, Mozart in the Jungle, and Transparent.
+But it also holds licensed content coming from its competitors, too, like Game of Thrones from HBO and The Handmaid’s Tale from Hulu.

-Pros: Offers cheaper subscription cost than Netflix; active subscription to Amazon Pride Video also ties an active Twitch Prime membership which gives members exclusive contents as well as streams; enables simultaneous streaming for up to 3 unique devices; has “watch offline” feature.
+Pros: Offers cheaper subscription cost than Netflix; active subscription to Amazon Prime Video also ties an active Twitch Prime membership which gives members exclusive content as well as streams; enables simultaneous streaming for up to 3 unique devices; has “watch offline” feature.

-Cons: Shares similarity with Netflix where new contents are constantly being added and subsequently being removed; There are “a la carte” contents that does not come with the subscription and requires added payment.
+Cons: Shares similarity with Netflix where new content is constantly being added and subsequently being removed; There are “a la carte” contents that do not come with the subscription and require added payment.

-The internet is littered with platforms which provides an “illegal” streaming of anime titles ever released.
+The internet is littered with platforms that provide an “illegal” streaming of anime titles ever released.
 But, for real anime fans, nothing beats loyal support and, hence, why people consider Crunchyroll.
-Essentially a streaming service aimed at catering for anime fans and enthusiasts alike, Crunchyroll feature Japanese animation and anime-inspired live-action shows, including the ability to do simulcast.
+Essentially a streaming service aimed at catering to anime fans and enthusiasts alike, Crunchyroll features Japanese animation and anime-inspired live-action shows, including the ability to do simulcast.

 Cons: UI functionality is not up-to-point and UI design can be cluttered.

 Fans of Korean and Japanese actors have a special place in Viu which is essentially a streaming powerhouse of teledramas coming from the East.
 Although the addition of each episode is not up-to-date as “real-time,” they do nonetheless appear merely hours after the first and original TV airing.

 Pros: The service is free for those who could “stomach” the poor-quality display (480p) and presence of running advertisements; large selection of Korean and Japanese teledramas.